 Since 2013

-The Meeson family’s nightmare began with a visit to the pediatrician to discuss Hannah's serious balance issues.
+The Meeson family’s nightmare began with a visit to the pediatrician in Georgetown, Grand Cayman to discuss Hannah's serious balance issues.
 Within a few hours, a CT scan revealed a tumor on the cerebellum with hydrocephalus and Hannah was airlifted to Miami for surgery, later diagnosed as anaplastic medulloblastoma.

-With no known protocols to follow that work for relapse, Hannah's treatment was little more than an educated guess.
+With no known protocols to follow that work for relapse, Hannah's treatment for the relapse was little more than an educated guess.
 Funding is desperately needed for new trials, new drugs and treatment options for all pediatric cancers.
 "All of the drugs Hannah has been given were developed for adults, mostly over 25 years ago, and many of them not even approved for use in children."
-The long term affects and damage from all the chemotherapy and radiation is permanent, horrific and endless.
-While she remains stable with no evidence of disease, we continue to work on all her disabilities with daily therapy, hoping that at the very least, she will walk again.
+The long-term affects and damage from all the chemotherapy and radiation are permanent, horrific, and endless.
+While she remains stable with no evidence of disease, she's lost her balance entirely, and lives with permanent physical, emotional, and cognitive disabilities with complex endocrine failure, affecting her everyday life

 Awareness = Funding = Research = Cures